Auburn Global - GLOB

 GLOB 0410 ENGLISH FOR ACADEMIC PURPOSES II: ORAL PROFICIENCY FOR IAP STUDENTS (0) LEC.
 3. LAB.
 0. The purpose of this course is to help improve the students' listening and oral communication skills in English.
 The course will provide opportunities to work on language skills and pronunciation, make presentations and arguments, and discuss and debate academic topics.

 GLOB 0430 ENGLISH SUPPLEMENT (0) LEC.
 1. LAB.
-0. Pr., International students.
+0. SU.
+Pr., International students.
 The English Supplement explains in-depth the key themes and concepts of a specific course topic to facilitate comprehension.
 Its field-specific content also assists in development of study skills for international students to use throughout their academic career.
 Course may be repeated for a maximum of 5 credit hours.

 GLOB 0440 INTRODUCTION TO ACADEMIC WRITING PROFICIENCY (0) LEC.
 6. SU.
 International student.
 Develops critical academic writing skills necessary to successfully complete assignments related to academic coursework.
 Students will learn the fundamentals of effective academic writing including construction and flow management, as well.